antonjim-te/thousandeyes-splunk-integrations-workshop/docs/create_streams_to_splunk_cloud_enterprise.md

-# Create ThousandEyes Streams to Splunk Cloud Platform or Splunk Enterprise
+# Streams telemetry data to Splunk Cloud Platform or Splunk Enterprise

 ## Create Metrics Streams on ThousandEyes for Splunk Cloud Platform or Splunk Enterprise